+Found these facts about Einstein to be interesting?
+Then chances are you might you might like these weird facts about technology as well.
 There’s a lot more to our favourite scientists than what we just see in textbooks and it’s really interesting to find out what kind of people they really were.
 Are there any other fascinating facts about your favourite scientist that you’d like to share?
 Drop us a comment below.

 Arya C is a 4th grader who talks about her transition from the US to India and how BYJU`S has helped her at that.
 She also loves how BYJU`S has made learning a lot more fun.

 Meet Sourabh who has a ton to say about his BYJU`S learning experience.
 His love for quizzes, games and other fun activities are paying off!

 V Shriya is a class eight student who has been using BYJU’S for a year now.
 She shares her experiences with using the app and how it has helped her in improving her academic performance.